 Being overweight or obese leads to many health problems and thus, controlling your diet to reduce fat and weight can help you get your life back.
 However, one the other side of the spectrum, being too skinny can also be unhealthy.
-You could also be clinically of a proper weight, but might want to put on some muscle.
-Diets for both the sides will thus vary greatly.
+You could also be clinically of proper weight but might want to put on some muscle.
+Diets for both sides will thus vary greatly.

 Diet for weight loss:

-- Include more of dark leafy vegetables in your diet: These vegetables are store houses of many important nutrients, such as vitamins, proteins, fibers and antioxidants and also contain no fats.
+- Include more of dark leafy vegetables in your diet: These vegetables are storehouses of many important nutrients, such as vitamins, proteins, fibres and antioxidants and also contain no fats.

-- Cereals and grains: It is important that we replace refined flour and fried foods, such as parathas or poori and replace them with whole healthy grains.
+- Cereals and grains: It is important that we replace refined flour and fried food items, such as parathas or poori with whole healthy grains.
 Some examples of these grains are whole wheat bread, brown rice, rotis and oats.

 - Lean meats: Certain forms of meat, which have been prepared without too much oil and spice are good as weight loss diet ingredients.
 Chicken, turkey, sweet-water fish among others are good choices.